xw525/svg-1/README.md

 # svg
 svg projects for drawing on the web

-### **Updating READEME file and demonstrating markdown syntax **
+####*Updating README file and demonstrating markdown syntax*
 Jeannie Nam's svg project
 =========================

-* My svg project, titled > horse race collage > features three overlapping horses against a colored background.
+* My svg project, titled 'horse race collage' features three overlapping horses against a colored background.
 * Each horse links to a different website relating to the theme.
 * My svg also uses various colors, opacity and gradients for the hover and link states.